-Delightful and detailed prints on paper can be made using real fish.
+Delightful detailed prints on paper can be made using real fish.
 Using direct printing and water-based printing inks, create realistic looking schools of fish or a single artistic print simply by inking a whole fish and pressing it to paper.

-Before cameras, Japanese fishermen used this technique to document a big catch when they were out at sea: They applied sumi ink to a fish, pressed it to newspaper, and then rinsed the fish in the water so it could be eaten.
+The result is a gyotaku, a term derived from the Japanese words for fish (gyo) and print (taku).
+Before cameras, Japanese fishermen used this technique to document a big catch when they were out at sea: they applied sumi ink to a fish, pressed it to newspaper, and then rinsed the fish in the water so it could be eaten.

 Discover the wonderful shapes and patterns of fish and create several 12-by-18-inch gyotaku.
-Learn how to paint realistic fish eyes to bring your print to life, and cut masks to create realistic compositions.
+Learn how to paint realistic fish eyes to bring your print to life and cut masks to create realistic compositions.

 - The instructor is Sue Fierston.

-- This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.
+- This studio arts program is a Zoom Meeting to allow for patron and instructor interaction online.

-- View Common FAQs about our Streaming Programs on Zoom.
+- View Common FAQs and Policies about our Online Programs on Zoom.